 As the coronavirus pandemic took hold in March 2020, several meat-processing plants quickly closed in response to outbreaks among workers.
 More Covid-19 cases emerged in the spring, the summer, and again in the winter of that year.
-But throughout those months, the Trump administration frequently conceded to demands from the meatpacking and food industry, taking actions that allowed plants to stay open.
+But throughout those months, the Trump administration frequently acceded to demands from the meatpacking and food industry, taking actions that allowed plants to stay open.
 As of July 2021, more than 90,000 meat and food processing workers had tested positive for Covid-19.

 One of the administration’s early actions came in April 2020, when White House officials pushed the Centers for Disease Control and Prevention to water down important Covid-19 recommendations for a Smithfield meatpacking plant that was in the midst of a major outbreak.